Daryl Ng

 Daryl Ng Win-kong, SBS, JP (born in 1978), is a Singaporean businessman and company director based in Hong Kong.
-He is the eldest son of Robert Ng, chairman of Sino Group and its subsidiaries.
-Daryl is deputy chairman of Sino Group, which comprises Sino Land, Sino Hotels and Tsim Sha Tsui Properties.
-He is also Chairman of Yeo Hiap Seng.
+He is chairman of Sino Group, which comprises three publicly listed companies — Sino Land, Sino Hotels, and Tsim Sha Tsui Properties, as well as several privately held entities.

 Early life and education

 Ng was born at Queen Mary Hospital in Hong Kong.
 From his father's side, he is the grandchild of Ng Teng Fong, the founder of Sino Group.
 He is also the grandchild of Yeoh Ghim Seng from his mother's side.
 Ng attended the Diocesan Boys' School in his youth.
 He later studied in the United States, and graduated from Columbia University in 2001.

 Business career

 After graduation from university, Ng joined Sino Group, founded by his late grandfather, as a project manager.
 He was later appointed as an executive director in 2005.

 In addition to day-to-day operations of Sino Group, Ng took charge of the Old Tai O Police Station project, which was converted into a nine-room boutique hotel, Tai O Heritage Hotel under Batch I of the Revitalising Historic Buildings Through Partnership Scheme of the Development Bureau.
 He told The New York Times that he hoped the project “..achieves three aspects: to allow visitors to experience the delights and charms of a local Hong Kong village, to appreciate the heritage and history of Hong Kong, as well as eco-tourism.”

 Ng is the overall in-charge of the opening of The Fullerton Hotel Sydney, housed in the former Sydney General Post Office, a heritage-listed landmark in the heart of Sydney.
 The 416-room hotel heralds a new chapter of the much-loved landmark that has been integral to Sydney's development for more than a century.

 He is also responsible for The Fullerton Heritage project (The Fullerton Hotel Singapore and associated buildings) in Singapore.
 The waterfront precinct comprises four historic buildings and three modern architecture; it has received a number of awards in heritage conservation and hospitality.

 The HKSAR Government has awarded the Silver Bauhinia Star to him in recognition of his contributions to the community, in particular his work on heritage in Tai O and overseas.

-Ng was appointed chairman of Yeo Hiap Seng on 1 January 2020.

-In Hong Kong, he oversees the development of The Fullerton Hotel Hong Kong Ocean Park, which opened doors in July 2022.
+In Hong Kong, he also oversees the development of The Fullerton Ocean Park Hotel Hong Kong, which opened doors in July 2022.

+Ng was appointed chairman of Yeo Hiap Seng on 1 January 2020 and stepped down on 2 April 2025.

+In August 2025, Ng was appointed Chairman of Sino Group, succeeding his father, Robert Ng.